SimonPadbury/baselayer-3/_src/typography.md

 If you want to stick with using native font stacks, the [Modern Font Stacks](https://modernfontstacks.com) website has several examples that you can easily copy.

 In choosing your own typefaces from elsewhere, a good place to start is by pairing serif and sans-serif (or slab serif) fonts of the same typeface, if both are available.
-[Google Fonts](https://fonts.google.com) has several typefaces to choose from, such as:
+For example, [Google Fonts](https://fonts.google.com) has several typefaces to choose from, such as:

 * Alegreya and Alegreya Sans
 * IBM Plex and IBM Plex Sans